drobnov/frontend-project-lvl1/README.md

 # Project "Mind Games"

-This repository contains the *"Mind Games"* educational project that was completed while studying in programming courses [https://ru.hexlet.io/?ref=235906 "Hexlet"].
+This repository contains the *"Mind Games"* educational project that was completed while studying in programming courses [Hexlet](https://ru.hexlet.io/?ref=235906).

 <a href="https://codeclimate.com/github/drobnov/frontend-project-lvl1/maintainability"><img src="https://api.codeclimate.com/v1/badges/cbafab9e44679cf93418/maintainability" /></a>
 [![Build Status](https://travis-ci.org/drobnov/frontend-project-lvl1.svg?branch=master)](https://travis-ci.org/drobnov/frontend-project-lvl1)

 The project contains a set of logical mini-games:
-  *brain-even: 'Answer "yes" if the number is even, otherwise answer "no"' *brain-calc: 'What is the result of the expression?'
+  * brain-even: 'Answer "yes" if the number is even, otherwise answer "no"'
+  * brain-calc: 'What is the result of the expression?'
-  *brain-gcd: 'Find the greatest common divisor of given numbers' *brain-progression: 'What number is missing in the progression?'
+  * brain-gcd: 'Find the greatest common divisor of given numbers'
+  * brain-progression: 'What number is missing in the progression?'
-  *brain-prime: 'Answer "yes" if given number is prime.
+  * brain-prime: 'Answer "yes" if given number is prime.
 Otherwise answer "no"'

   ## Setup